Skip to main content

 ..setString('new value', key: 'key');

-await database.saveDocument(mutableDocument);
+await collection.saveDocument(mutableDocument);

 note